 I’ve completed over 50 Bible studies in my adult life and I still crave more knowledge.
 Why?
-The Bible says, “” (2 Timothy 3:16)
+The Bible says, “All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the servant of God may be thoroughly equipped for every good work.”
+(2 Timothy 3:16)

 Instead of seeing the Bible as a historical document, look at it as a tool for living life well.
 It’s a reference book, workbook, daily meditation, counselor, advocate, inspiration and motivation to find purpose in your days.